Bloody Sunday (1920): Aftermath

 Together, the attacks on the British agents, and the British massacre of civilians, damaged British authority and increased support for the IRA.
-The killings of the match-goers (including a woman, two children, and a player) made international headlines, damaging British credibility and further turning the Irish public against the British authorities.
+The killings of the match-goers including a woman, two children, and a player, made international headlines, damaging British credibility and further turning the Irish public against the British authorities.
 Some contemporary newspapers, including the nationalist Freeman's Journal, likened the shootings in Croke Park to the Amritsar massacre, which had taken place in India in April 1919.
 Later commentators also did likewise.

 When Joseph Devlin, an Irish Parliamentary Party Member of Parliament (MP), tried to bring up the Croke Park massacre at Westminster, he was shouted down and physically assaulted by his fellow MPs; the sitting had to be suspended.
 There was no public inquiry into the Croke Park massacre.
 Instead, two British military courts of inquiry into the massacre were held behind closed doors, at the Mater Hospital and at Jervis Street Hospital.
 More than thirty people gave evidence, most of them anonymous Black and Tans, Auxiliaries and British soldiers.

 One inquiry concluded that unknown civilians probably fired first, either as a warning of the raid or to create panic.
-But it also concluded: "the fire of the RIC was carried out without orders and exceeded the demands of the situation".
+It also concluded: "the fire of the RIC was carried out without orders and exceeded the demands of the situation".
 Major General Boyd, the British officer commanding Dublin District, added that in his opinion, the firing on the crowd "was indiscriminate, and unjustifiable, with the exception of any shooting which took place inside the enclosure".
 The findings of these inquiries were suppressed by the British Government, and only came to light in 2000.

-Patrick Moran (left) and Thomas Whelan (right), shortly before they were hanged for their part in the assassinations.
+Patrick Moran (left) and Thomas Whelan (right) in Mountjoy Prison, shortly before they were hanged for their part in the assassinations.
 Between them is an Auxiliary officer.